hcandela/MAPtools/README.md

 ```
 ./maptools.py mbs --data D,R,Pd -m R -o mbs.txt -i variants.vcf
 ```
 Here, we use ``--data`` to specify the samples that are available for the analysis, **in the same order** as they were processed while making the VCF file.
 In our case, these samples are designated as D (the bulk of phenotypically dominant individuals), R (the bulk of phenotypically recessive individuals) and Pd (resequencing of the parent of the mapping population showing the dominant phenotype).
-We also use ``-m R`` to specify that the mutation is recesive.
+We also use ``-m R`` to specify that the mutation is recessive.

 If you previously chose to store your output as a BCF file (rather than as a VCF file), you can take advantage of the fact that MAPtools can also receive its input from a stream to make the BCF-to-VCF conversion:
 ```